robkruger/MazeAI/README.md

 Q-Learning algorithm which learns how to find its way to the star in a randomly generated maze.

+## How to run?

+Select one of the three modes, and the maze wil get generated.
+You can still edit the maze if you want by left-clicking on the cell you want to edit.
+Then right-click when you want to start the training.
+When the training is complete, right-click again and the robot will walk to the star.

 ## Modes

 There are 3 modes, FullMode, QuickDrawMode and QuickMode.